 It feels like you constantly have a weight on your shoulder.
 You feel tightness in your upper back, arms and neck.
 Sometimes, headaches develop from the tight muscles in your neck.

-Your trapezius muscle consists of three parts and has many different functions—lifting your shoulders, holding up your neck and head and moving your shoulder blade.
-When this muscle is tight, it affects your entire body, as your biomechanics will change.
+Your trapezius muscle consists of three parts and has many different functions—lifting your shoulders, holding up your neck and head, and moving your shoulder blade.
+When this muscle is tight, it affects your entire body, as your biomechanics will change, and you may be searching for relief.

 Tight traps are bound to happen.
 They're rarely serious enough to require medical attention, but they're significant enough to influence your training and overall well-being.